 The regular dodecagon is of course a twelve-sided polygon and it gives rise to a family of internal figures - four dodecagrams and a digon compound - formed by taking twelve evenly-spaced points around a circle and connecting each point not with the one next to it, as with a dodecagon, but with progressively more remote points around its circumference.

-All of these figures can be represented in numerical geometry and each give rise to their own series of numbers.
-The centred dodecagon series for instance, runs as follows: 1, 13, 37, 73, 121, 181, 253, 337 . . . .
+All of these figures can be represented in numerical geometry and each give rise to a sequence of numbers.
+The centred dodecagon sequence, for instance, runs as follows: 1, 13, 37, 73, 121, 181, 253, 337 . . . .
 This is identical to the hexagram numbers.
-The figure of interest is dodecagon 3601, the 25th member of the sequence, and it will become clear that the figure encoded within the Genesis Watermark is this dodecagon and not the equivalent hexagram, because encoded along with it are the 12/3 dodecagram, 12/5 dodecagram and digon which fit perfectly inside this dodecagon.
+The figure of interest here is dodecagon 3601, the 25th member of the sequence, and it will become clear that the figure encoded within the Genesis Watermark is this dodecagon and not the equivalent hexagram, because encoded along with it are the 12/3 dodecagram, 12/5 dodecagram and digon which fit perfectly inside this dodecagon.
 In fact it could be considered to be their parent figure.
 Its 12/3 dodecagram offspring has 2929 counters, the 12/5 dodecagram has 1873 counters and the digon compound has 289 counters.
 These figures combine to create a spectacularly beautiful depiction of the Sea and the twelve oxen supporting it.

 The Sea is encoded within the Genesis Watermark as a cluster of numbers.
 These construct the figure shown.